Soyadrul/autodocking-ros2/README.md

 # sensig-rigs-ros2
-ROS2 System for sensing rigs subproject
+ROS2 System for autodocking subproject

 ---

 ## 1. Project Overview

-This repository contains all ROS2 nodes required to run the sensig rigs module.
+This repository contains all ROS2 nodes required to run the autodocking module.

 ---